Common Data Model

 Plan a Common Data Model

-1. Define the physical and operational artifacts of your process
+1. Define the artifacts of your process

 2. Find the respective tables for each artifact